oasis-tcs/odata-openapi/tools/README.md

  -p, --pretty            pretty-print JSON result
  -r, --references        include references to other files --scheme                scheme (default: http)
- -u, --swagger-ui        URL of Swagger UI for cross-service references
 ```

 If you installed the script locally, start it via